jonathan1055/scheduler/README.txt

 3. Grant users the permission "schedule (un)publishing of nodes" so they can set when the nodes they create are to be (un)published.

+4. Visit admin > settings > content-types and click on any node type and check the box "enable scheduled (un)publishing" for this node type

+5. Repeat for all node types that you want scheduled publishing for